Mustafa Centre: Malaysia

 Mustafa Centre plans to open its first department store in Malaysia in a shopping mall in Johor Bahru.
 Singapore-listed Capital World said that it will sell most of the retail space at its 11-storey Capital City Mall in Tampoi to Mustafa's for MYR 368 million.
+Mustafa Centre’s first Malaysian outlet is planned for Capital City Mall in Tampoi, Johor Bahru.
+The mall opened in October 2018 but has been shut since February 2020 after its developer, Capital World, ran into financial difficulties and underwent debt restructuring..
+In 2023, Mustafa agreed to purchase 591 unsold retail units in the mall for its planned flagship store in Malaysia."Singapore retailer Mustafa buys part of JB mall, aims to open first flagship store in Malaysia" (2023) Fit-out and renovation works for the Johor Bahru outlet later began, with the opening targeted before the first quarter of 2027."Capital World advances Johor mall plans as Mustafa Centre fit-out begins" (2026).
 Mustafa's will buy 591 unsold retail units, representing a combined net lettable area of 641,216 sq ft.
 It will also acquire 374 accessory parcels at the mall, including al fresco and multi-purpose areas spanning a total of 1.28 million sq ft, and all 2,181 carpark spaces.
 Initially expected to open in the second half of 2023, it has been forced to push back plans due to delays in negotiating for more retail space and slow progress in construction work.

 Indonesia

 In 2003, the company paid SGD 15 million for a building in Jakarta, Indonesia, that stands on a 33,000 sq m plot of land.
 Rental dues paid by tenants in that building acts as another source of revenue for the company.

+It will be located in the former Golden Truly building in Gunung Sahari, Central Jakarta.
+Golden Truly Mall officially closed operations on 1 December 2020.

 In early 2023, Rumors about the presence of Mustafa Center in Indonesia have been confirmed by the Indonesian Ambassador to Singapore, Suryo Pratomo via his Instagram account.
-It will be located in the ex-Golden Truly building in Kemayoran, Jakarta, and plans to open in 2024.
+It will be located in the former-Golden Truly building in Kemayoran, Jakarta, and plans to open in 2024.